Spin-Master/spinmaster-frontend-candidate-test/README.md

 # Spinmaster Frontend React Coding Challenge:

+Navigate to /frontend, in there you will find a basic react project.
+Follow the instructions below:

 Refactor the hardcoded data below, so that you are fetching the data from https://jsonplaceholder.typicode.com/photos?limit=50

 Using responsive design best practices, build a listing page that is suitable on desktop and mobile devices; the image on the cards should use the thumbnail URL and the layout should collapse to a single column on mobile.